AndriciAndu/storybook-docusaurus/docs/components/Checkbox.md

 Partial rules apply:
 *   Use valid HTML everywhere
-    *   covered in: 4.1.1 - Parsing
+    *   detailed in: 4.1.1 - Parsing
 *   Use clear labels and alternative text on forms
-    *   covered in: 3.2.2 - Labels or instructions
+    *   detailed in: 3.2.2 - Labels or instructions

 </Title>